How to deal with linking problems in Microsoft Visual Studio?

 attributes that are used on the system on which the file is extracted.
 Some Linux

-archivers cannot convert Windows attributes to Unix, so that it is needed to create
+archivers cannot convert Windows attributes to Linux, so that it is needed to create

-the archive with the Linux attributes already (and the internal info about the system
+an archive with the Linux/OS X attributes already (and the internal info about

 CZipArchive::SetSystemCompatibility()